Hankering1716/Microsoft-Edge-Point-EASY/README.md

 1. You need to be logged into your Microsoft account to earn points.

 2. Please note that you can only earn **90 points per day**.
 It’s not a lot, but if you use this app every day for a year, you will accumulate quite a bit!
-Additionally, you can complete the daily set offered by Microsoft on their site [Microsoft Rewards](https://rewards.bing.com/) and use Microsoft Edge on your Phone which will give you 180. <br>
+Additionally, you can complete the daily set offered by Microsoft on their site [Microsoft Rewards](https://rewards.bing.com/) and use Microsoft Edge on your Phone which will give you 180. <br> <br>
 ![image](https://github.com/user-attachments/assets/b3c23fd5-154e-4287-97d1-d2e85f0332b0)